 Suggestions for last recommended planting dates and/or crop maturity are given below for numerous crops.
 Depending on the crop these suggestions have been developed using thirty-year climate data, county elevation, hybrid or variety maturity, on-farm observations, and previous suggestions.
 These suggestions strive to be practical though they are not perfect.
 The objective for growers is a relatively "safe" recommended last planting date with a good expectation of successful production for the particular crop.
 Occasionally we have a much earlier than normal fall (killing frost/freeze or even just sustained cool weather).
-Thus to plant too late means a grower may risk insufficient crop maturity (low yield or test weight, poor quality, etc.) for a crop in 2 or 3 years out of 10.
-Although we often note historical average "killing frost dates," unmatured crops can languish during cool weather as well.
+Thus to plant too late means a grower may risk insufficient crop maturity (low yield or test weight, poor quality, etc.) for a crop in 2 or 3 years out of 10 as unmatured crops may languish during cool weather.
 Finally, last recommended planting dates, as given below, reflect an assumption that growers understand the need to shorten crop maturity with later planting dates when appropriate.

 These suggestions should encourage the farmer to not plant so late to lose significant yield potential and economic value, but to also reduce risk of late-season crop injury to a minimal level.
 As our experience increases with various crops these dates will be re-evaluated.
-The attractive crop prices in 2007 necessitate making the right call on replant and late-plant decisions to capture profit potential in the market that has been lacking on many crops for a number of years.
+The attractive crop prices in 2008 necessitate making the right call on replant and late-plant decisions to capture profit potential in the market that has been lacking on many crops for a number of years.